adam-on-the-internet/dsm-pth/src/assets/rules-archive/2020_08_17/amendment.md

 Citizen comments must be directed to the subject under consideration.
 The presiding officer shall rule on the germaneness of citizen comments.

 Citizens making personal, repetitive slanderous or disruptive remarks or engaging in any action that otherwise impedes the orderly conduct of a council meeting shall not be recognized by the presiding officer from further comment before the Council during the remainder of the meeting.

-Persons who make or attempt to make non-germane remarks on more than one item shall not be recognized by the presiding officer during the remainder of the meeting.
+Persons who make or attempt
+to make non-germane remarks on more than one item shall not be recognized by the presiding officer during the remainder of the meeting.

 ## Rule 31A.
 Failure to Follow Council Rules

+### Difference

+**To enable the Council to transact the business of the City and conduct efficient meetings, persons other than Council members who fail to follow the direction of the presiding officer on more than one occasion during a Council meeting shall not be recognized by the presiding officer during the remainder of the meeting.**

 ### Before

-N/A (This was an entirely new rule.)
+N/A (new rule added)

 ### After